Check out all of the possibilities available for 4-H teens 14 years of age and older!

 Achievement Awards & Trip Opportunities

 4-H youth who are 14-18 years old are eligible to apply for the Ohio 4-H State Achievement Awards.
-There are several categories.
 Awards are based on total leadership, community service, and project experiences in a certain program area.
-Youth need to fill out this application if they are interested in several state and national conferences along with the possibility of becoming a member of the State Junior Fair Board.
-Click here for the application!
+The Ohio Achievement Record is used as the selection tool for several local and state opportunities.

 Do you need to have some community service hours so you can graduate from high school?
 Well, let us know!
-The Extension Office has a variety of things that we could always have help with including: updating materials, organizing information, filing, collating, and putting together information for youth and families of Greene County 4-H. Call our office at 937-372-9971, ext.
-113 or 116 for more information.
+The Extension Office has a variety of things that we could always have help with including: updating materials, organizing information, filing, collating, and putting together information for youth and families of Greene County 4-H. Call our office at 937-736-7214 or 937-736-7213 for more information.
 We would love to have your help!
 THANK YOU!

 Greene County 4-H Camp Counselors

-We are always looking for youth, at least 14 years of age and a high school freshman as of January 1 of the current year to be camp counselors.
+We are always looking for youth, at least 15 years of age as of June 1 of the current year to be camp counselors.
 Youth must apply and be trained to help plan, coordinate, and conduct the Greene County 4-H Camps.
 This includes Cloverbud Day Camp and Overnight Camp.
 Applications are due for the following camp year in October.
 Youth must participate in a skills interview process and previous leadership experience is strongly encouraged.
-Click here for the Camp Cousnelor Application.
+Click here for the Camp Counselor Application.
 Check back in early October.
 (Note: you will be taken to the camp information page.)

 4-H is the largest youth organization in the world!
 Experience the world with 4-H. Through the 4-H International Program (LABO), youth and adults can hold students from other countries, as well as travel themselves to learn about 4-H in other places around the world.
 Isn't awesome to think 4-H exists in over 88 different countries?!